 Is Python Your TYPE of Programming Language?
-How to Use Static Typing in Python With Type Hints, MyPy and Pydantic
+How to Use Static Typing in Python with Type Hints, MyPy and Pydantic

 30 Minute Talk